now-examples/basics/nextjs-nodejs-mongodb/README.md

-# Next.js Front-End with a Node.js API, Using Data from MongoDB, on ZEIT Now
+# Next.js Frontend with a Node.js API, Using Data from MongoDB, on ZEIT Now

 **Live Demo**: https://nextjs-node-js-mongodb.now-examples.now.sh/